Review: Infested brings the creepy crawly spider horror

 Watch the trailer for Infested

-Have a read of some other 2024 horror movie reviews.
+Have a read of some other 2024 horror movie reviews while you're here.

 Abigail